iganna/pannagram/README.md

    The number of CPU cores to use for running the pipeline.

+## Dependencies

+install.packages("optparse")
+install.packages("seqinr")
+install.packages("foreach")
+install.packages("doParallel")

+stringi and stringr,

+## TODO:
+number of cores
+path ends with /
+add "fasta" as parameter and make clever split on this parameter

 ## Acknowledgements

 To acknowledge the utilized process parallelization tool, reference: